-A person who is eligible for retiree coverage does not have to demonstrate that the retiree coverage offer was unaffordable or failed to meet minimum value in order to qualify for premium tax credits.
-The retiree will be eligible for premium credits as long as he meets all other criteria for eligibility.
-This is in contrast to other offers of employer-sponsored coverage which disqualify an employee from receiving premium tax credits whether or not the coverage is accepted (assuming the coverage meets the affordability and minimum value tests).
+A person who is eligible for retiree coverage does not have to demonstrate that the retiree coverage offer was unaffordable or failed to meet minimum value to qualify for a premium tax credit.
+The retiree will be eligible for a credit if he meets all other criteria for eligibility.
+This is in contrast to other offers of employer-sponsored coverage which disqualify an employee from receiving a premium tax credit whether or not the coverage is accepted (assuming the coverage meets the affordability and minimum value tests).
 However, if the retiree actually enrolls in the retiree plan, it is considered minimum essential coverage and becomes a barrier to receiving premium tax credits.
-People who are enrolled in retiree coverage generally must wait until the Marketplace open enrollment period to drop that coverage and enroll in a QHP with premium tax credits.
+People who are enrolled in retiree coverage generally must wait until the marketplace open enrollment period to drop that coverage and enroll in a QHP with a premium tax credit.

-If an employer offers retiree coverage, but does not extend it to the retiree's spouse, will the spouse be eligible for premium tax credits?
+If an employer offers retiree coverage, but does not extend it to the retiree's spouse, will the spouse be eligible for a premium tax credit?

-Yes, assuming that other requirements are met, the spouse will be eligible for premium tax credits in the Marketplace.
-The retiree's eligibility for retiree coverage will not affect the spouse's eligibility for premium credits.
+Yes, assuming that other requirements are met, the spouse will be eligible for a premium tax credit in the ACA marketplace.
+The retiree's eligibility for retiree coverage will not affect the spouse's eligibility for a premium credit.